 Cheap jewelry often contains nickel, one of the most common skin allergies.
-If you notice the skin around your ring or earrings turning a dark green, that’s a sign they contain nickel; but it’s not an allergic reaction, just a natural oxidizing reaction between the acid in your skin and the metal, says Dr. Lavi.
+If you notice the skin around your ring or earrings turning dark green, that’s a sign they contain nickel; but it’s not an allergic reaction, just a natural oxidizing reaction between the acid in your skin and the metal, says Dr. Lavi.
 A true allergic reaction produces a red itchy rash and will happen every time you wear the offending piece.

-Unless your child is a budding entomologist who collects insects from the backyard, you’ll probably never have to worry about monitoring their exposure to grasshoppers; unless they have a pet that feasts on them, that is.
+Unless your child is a budding entomologist who collects insects from the backyard, you’ll probably never have to worry about monitoring their exposure to grasshoppers—unless they have a pet that feasts on them, that is.
 Lizards and bearded dragons often eat grasshoppers as their main food source and are becoming a popular pet choice.
-The University of Veterinary Medicine in Vienna found that an eight-year-old boy’s nightly asthma attacks were actually an allergic reaction to his brand new bearded dragon’s grasshopper dinners.
+The University of Veterinary Medicine in Vienna found that an eight-year-old boy’s nightly asthma attacks were actually an allergic reaction to his brand-new bearded dragon’s grasshopper dinners.
 Researchers suggest keeping reptile food outside, just in case.

 “Some people jump in a lake, pool, or shower and suddenly break out in hives,” says Dr. Halverson.
 The reason: they’re allergic to water.
 Aquagenic urticaria is a rare condition that causes the skin to break out in hives (that may or may not itch) as soon as it comes in contact with water.
 Scientists still aren’t sure exactly what causes the reaction but they think a substance dissolved in the water triggers an immune response in the body.

 Topical treatments used to treat lice outbreaks may contain pyrethrins, a substance derived from chrysanthemum flowers that kills live lice and can trigger an allergic reaction in people with a chrysanthemum or ragweed allergy.
 Consider trying one of these home remedies for lice instead.

 “You can technically be allergic to just about anything and that includes the cold, it’s a real deal thing,” says Dr. Lavi.
 Cold urticaria causes sufferers to break out in itchy hives when they spend time in the cold or cold water.
 Antihistamines may help.

-Trees that secrete sap can trigger an allergic reaction similar to poison ivy symptoms thanks to an oily allergen called urushiol that the two share.
+Trees that secrete sap can trigger an allergic reaction similar to poison ivy symptoms, thanks to an oily allergen called urushiol that the two share.
 “It’s usually a contact allergy, so you have to touch it to be affected, but it could be airborne if you burned a lot of pine needles, though that’s unusual,” says Dr. Lavi.

 Though extremely rare, some people can be allergic to the sun and break out in hives, blisters, or a rash that may be painful or itchy.
 It's unclear how and why sunlight is the cause of solar urticaria, according to the British Association of Dermatologists.

 Cosmetics with a fragrance sometimes contain components of Balsam of Peru, a Central American tree that can be an allergen.
 “Balsam is extracted to use in some cosmetics and people can get rashes due to their makeup,” says Dr. Levi.
 (People with allergies should also note these makeup tricks that help hide allergy symptoms.)